idanarye/nvim-impairative/README.md

 * unimpaired's URL encoding encode spaces a `%20`.
 Impairative encodes them as `+`.
 * Impairative's C string decoder (`]y` / `]C`) knows how to decode 32bit Unicode codepoints (the ones that start with `\U`)
 * Impairative does not implement unimpaired's paste-related keymaps, because in Neovim the `'paste'` option is obsolete.
+* unimpaired's `[n` and `]n` work as a text object when used after an operator.
+Imerative's version of them work as one would expect - regular motions.

 CONTRIBUTION GUIDELINES